-- 66. As outlined throughout this response, in order to maximise the impact of a ban on commercial third party sales of puppies and kittens, a holistic approach that considers all sources of supply and demand for pets should be taken.
-This should include: - Requiring that anyone breeding from a dog or cat should be required to register (preferably online) with their local authority - Educating prospective owners to research the level of commitment involved in responsible ownership through communications campaigns - Encourage prospective buyers to use the BVA/AWF/RSPCA Puppy Contract and the CFSG Kitten Check List (currently in its final stages of development) - Conducting enhanced research to better understand purchasing behaviours and developing targeted strategies to influence purchasing behaviours - Encouraging online retailers and marketplaces (including social media platforms) to sign up to PAAG minimum standards and including the requirement for a registration number to be displayed on al adverts - Mitigating the risk of illegal imports through extending the waiting time post-rabies vaccination to 8-12 weeks under the Pet Travel Scheme (at present the wait time stands at 21 days) to reduce the misuse of non-commercial routes for the illegal imports of puppies for sale (because the puppies will be older and past their most saleable age)
+- 67. As outlined throughout this response, in order to maximise the impact of a ban on commercial third party sales of puppies and kittens, a holistic approach that considers all sources of supply and demand for pets should be taken.
+This should include: - Requiring that anyone breeding from a dog or cat should be required to register (preferably online) with their local authority - Educating prospective owners to research the level of commitment involved in responsible ownership through communications campaigns and sign-posting to information available from reliable and trusted resources such as CFSG and the Brachycephalic Working Group and Defra's Petfishing campaign. - Encourage prospective buyers to use the BVA/AWF/RSPCA Puppy Contract and the CFSG Kitten Check List (currently in its final stages of development) - Conducting enhanced research to better understand purchasing behaviours and developing targeted strategies to influence purchasing behaviours - Encouraging online retailers and marketplaces (including social media platforms) to sign up to PAAG minimum standards and including the requirement for a registration number to be displayed on al adverts - Mitigating the risk of illegal imports through extending the waiting time post-rabies vaccination to 8-12 weeks under the Pet Travel Scheme (at present the wait time stands at 21 days) to reduce the misuse of non-commercial routes for the illegal imports of puppies for sale (because the puppies will be older and past their most saleable age)